Sine waves confused me. Yes, I can mumble "SOH CAH TOA" and draw lines within triangles. But what does it mean?

 Aha!
 That is why pi appears in so many formulas!
 Pi doesn't "belong" to circles any more than 0 and 1 do -- pi is about sine returning to center!
 A circle is an example of a shape that repeats and returns to center every 2*pi units.
 But springs, vibrations, etc. return to center after pi too!

-Question: If pi is half of a natural cycle, why does it go on forever (i.e., irrational)?
+Question: If pi is half of a natural cycle, why isn't it a clean, simple number?

 How fast is sine?